DGM-3780-Spring2021/WriteARestAPI/README.md

 ## Assignment
 For this assignment you will be writing a simple REST API.
 You will need 3 API routes (URI's) 2 GET routes and 1 POST route.
 All the routes will return JSON formated data.

-Using the express framework you will need the following routes:
+Using the express framework you will need to create the following routes:

 ### /api
 A **HTTP GET** request will return any JSON formated data.
 Typically this is a validation message to make sure the user is accessing the API correctly